$\cF$-functional and geodesic stability: Abstract

 \section{Abstract}

-We consider canonical metrics on Fano manifolds.
-First we introduce a norm-type functional on Fano manifolds, which has Kahler-Einstein or Kahler-Ricci soliton as its critical point and the Kahler-Ricci flow can be viewed as its (reduced) gradient flow.
-We then obtain a natural lower bound of this functional.
-As an application, we prove that Kahler-Ricci soliton, if exists, maximizes Perelman's $\mu$-functional without extra assumptions.
+We consider K\"ahler-Ricci soliton on a Fano manifold $M$.
+We introduce an $H$-functional on $M$; we show that its critical point has to be a Kahler-Ricci soliton and the Kahler-Ricci flow can be viewed as its reduced gradient flow.
+We then obtain a natural lower bound of $H$-functional in terms of an invariant of holomorphic vector fields on $M$.
+As an application, we prove that a Kahler-Ricci soliton, if exists, maximizes Perelman's $\mu$-functional.
 Second we consider a conjecture proposed by S.K.
-Donaldson in terms of $\cK$-energy.
-Our simple observation is that $\cF$-functional, as $\cK$-energy, also integrates Futaki invariant.
-We then restate geodesic stability conjecture on Fano manifolds in terms of $\cF$-functional.
-Similar pictures can also be extended to Kahler-Ricci soliton and modified $\cF$-functional.
+Donaldson regarding the existence of Kahler metrics with constant scalar curvature in terms of $\cK$-energy; a simple observation is that on Fano manifolds, one can consider Donaldson's conjecture in terms of Ding's $\cF$-functional.
+We then state geodesic stability conjecture on Fano manifolds in terms of $\cF$-functional.
+Similar pictures can be naturally extended to a Kahler-Ricci soliton and modified $\cF$-functional.